Many people have more than one thing they consider worthy of Undying Loyalty

 - Sam Houston, considered one of the founding fathers of Texas and the 1st and 3rd president of the Republic of Texas (and many other things as well), was forced to resign as governor of Texas when he refused to take the oath of loyalty to the Confederacy.
 When the US Army offered him a commission to lead an army and stop the rebellion in Texas, he refused.
 He was very pro-union, but he could not bring himself to cause misery to the people of Texas.

 - Robert E. Lee loved the United States and loved Virginia.
-He was even offered the position that eventually became Grant's, but turned it down.
+He was even offered the position that eventually became Grant's during the American Civil War, but turned it down because it meant he'd be attacking his fellow Virginians, who ultimately chose to side with the Confederacy.

 - The early days of the Irish War of Independence constituted this for many Irish policemen, who were primary targets of the IRA.
 As one history book put it "the Irish policemen needed to decide if their loyalty lay with the British who payed their wages, or their fellow Irishmen who were shooting at them".
 Even more pronounced in the Irish Civil War (which began less than a year after the end of the War of Independence, and was the culmination of tensions which had been building since that time), which, as a result of the split in the IRA, meant that many men who had been comrades only a short time before were now fighting one another.
 It has been speculated that part of the reason the anti-government forces got such an early foothold was because Michael Collins was unwilling to use maximum force against people who had recently been his close friends.